janjelinek/elm-ie-issue/Readme.md

 Could be checked here https://rawgit.com/janjelinek/elm-ie-issue/master/index.html

+Video with bug recorded here: [elm-ie-bug.mov](elm-ie-bug.mov) Recorded on IE version 11.0.9600.18860 see [EI-version.png](IE-version.png)

-I hope this is enough to reproduce this bug on every device with Internet Explorer or Edge browser.
+I hope this is enough to reproduce this bug on every device with Internet Explorer.